Disney World in August 2026: What to Really Expect for Heat, Crowds & Back to School

 Early August still feels like summer, so treat it accordingly.

-• Use Lightning Lane strategically for headliners and long outdoor queues – This time of year, we often prioritize using our Lightning Lanes for outdoor queues mostly.
+- Use Lightning Lane strategically for headliners and long outdoor queues.
+This time of year, we often prioritize our Lightning Lanes for outdoor queues first.
 A longer queue indoors isn’t all that bad in this heat!

 If visiting mid to late August: